 proc ttest data=SummaryStats sides=U alpha=0.05 h0=4200; var value; run;

-The VAR statement indicates that the variable to be studied, while the = option specifies that the mean should be compared to 4200 the hypothesized value rather than the default of 0.
+The VAR statement indicates the variable to be studied, while the = option specifies that the mean should be compared to 4200, the hypothesized value, rather than the default of 0.

 SIDES=2 option specifies the number of sides and directions.
 The other options are U and L

-We want to find whether the mean income is more than 4200.
+We want to find out whether the mean income is more than 4200.
 So, the

 If rather we have to find whether the mean income is different than 4200, we would use sides=2.

 ALPHA=0.05 option requests a significance level of 0.05 or a confidence level of 95%.
 The default significance level is 0.05.

 Summary statistics are displayed at the top of the output.
 The sample size (N), mean, standard deviation, and standard error are displayed with the minimum and maximum values if you use a raw dataset.

 The 95% confidence limits for the mean and standard deviation are in the next table.

 At the bottom of the output is the test’s degrees of freedom, statistic value, and p-value.